virgoyal/Pallet_detection/README.md

 - Dataset annotations were done using DINO
 - Model was trained and tested locally
-- Results and sample outputs can be found in the `results/` folder
+- A small fraction of the results can be found in the `results/` folder